 \end{theorem} Theorem \ref{thm:CritG} is already a strong indication towards the Brownian motion limit as it establishes a Gaussian limit for the endpoint.
 We reformulate this convergence in the generalized context of Section \ref{sec:WeaklyPrudentWalk}.

 \begin{theorem}[Convergence to Brownian motion; general version] Consider (weakly or strictly) prudent walk in dimension $d>5$.
 There exists $c>0$ such that if $\lambda/d<c$, then

-for any bounded continuous function $f\colon \mathbb D([0,1],\R^d)\to\R$ and $W$ denoting the Wiener measure. \end{theorem} This theorem generalizes Theorem \ref{thm:ConvBM}.
-In order to get convergence in path space, as claimed in the Theorem, we need both convergence of finite-dimensional projections as well as tightness.
+for any bounded continuous function $f\colon \mathbb D([0,1],\R^d)\to\R$, where $(W_s)_{s \geq 0}$ denotes the standard Brownian motion and $\mathbb{E}$ is its expectation. \end{theorem} This theorem generalizes Theorem \ref{thm:ConvBM}.
+In order to get convergence in path space, as claimed in Theorem \ref{thm:ConvBMgen}, we need both convergence of finite-dimensional projections as well as tightness.
 We state and prove these results in Section \ref{sec:convergence}.

 Further results concern asymptotics of the critical Green's function of prudent walk in Corollary \ref{lem:GzNull} and asymptotics of the moment of the endpoint of prudent walk in Proposition \ref{prop-moments}.